Tubitv/rodash/README.md

 ##  Goals:

-- reduce Lines of Code, and thus complexity, in brightscript applications
+- reduce total lines of code, and thus complexity, in brightscript applications
 - facilitate better separation of business logic and data management
-- provide solutions to common runtime errors (type mismatches, unexpected invalid objects)
+- provide safety for common runtime errors (type mismatches, unexpected invalid objects)
-- improve interfaces to standard Brightscript components
+- supplement standard Brightscript components interfaces
-- be agnostic of SceneGraph vs. SDK1 applications
+- be SceneGaph agnostic (not a framework)
 - have no other dependencies than the standard Brightscript components
 - thoroughly tested and documented behavior